gregorwolf/SAP-NPM-API-collection/apis/generator-fiori/README.md

 - **Connect to an OData service**

   Enter the OData endpoint URL you wish to use in your generated application.
-Currently the generator supports an OData endpoint that is either unauthenticated or authenticated with Basic authentication.
+Currently, the generator supports an OData endpoint that is either unauthenticated or authenticated with Basic authentication.
 For an authenticated OData endpoint, you will be asked to provide a username and password.

 - **Connect to SAP API Business Hub**